Ghasak/nvim-old/README.md

   packadd for nvim-lspinstall took 1.211138ms
   Config for bufferline.nvim took 1.012205ms
 ```
-- Applying a stress test for the lanucning time for nvim 0.6 with the new configurations `Thus.
+- Applying a stress test for the launching time for nvim 0.6 with the new configurations `Thus.
 Jan.
 6th 2022`.
 ```bash
 # Applying
 ╰ for ((i = 1; i < 10; i++)); do echo "\ue741 \uf432  Trial no. ${i}\n"; vim-startuptime --vimpath=nvim | head -n 4 | grep "Total Average"; done                                                                                                                                                                     祥:7.193s  [   Jan 06, 2022-   1:56:20 PM]